 Now months after the California wildfires of 2017, residents and businesses are still struggling to rebuild after one of the most devastating wildfire seasons in California history.
 PG&E, the northern California utility company now widely seen as responsible for many of these fires (and, particularly, for the so-called Wine Country fires around northern California), has continually denied responsibility for the fires, despite mounting evidence to the contrary.
 The Wine Country fires killed 45 people in 2017, and destroyed thousands of acres of land, including entire neighborhoods in Santa Rosa.
 Although CalFire and other state officials have yet to official apportion blame for a majority of the fires, no other evidence has, as of yet, suggested another cause beyond faulty and poorly maintained PG&E equipment.
-If proven, estimates suggest that PG&E may be liable for more than $10 billion of fines and damages, a substantial portion of which will likely be paid out to home and business owners impacted by the disaster.
+If proven, estimates suggest that PG&E may be liable for more than $10 billion of fines and damages from California wildfire lawsuits, a substantial portion of which will likely be paid out to home and business owners impacted by the disaster.

 CalFire is traditionally slow and methodical in its investigations, and a final, definitive statement apportioning blame may be months, or even years, away.
 However, numerous independent investigations have suggested that the pattern of fires—specifically, multiple blazes that broke out in a short period of time, across a wide geographical area, and that later combined into larger, deadly blazes—is typical of either multiple lightning strikes, or power lines blasted by high winds.
 There were no lightning strikes, or evidence of lightning activity, around the time of the fires, or near the location of the fires.
 For its part, PG&E has only, at best, suggested that the power lines that may have caused the fires were not actually owned or operated by PG&E, and also repeatedly notes that the CalFire investigation is ongoing.